nammoooo/Diversity/README.md

 [CodeOp](https://codeop.tech/) - A Women, Transgender, Nonbinary, Education and Technology Community.

+[Czechitas](https://www.czechitas.cz/en) - A non-profit organization work to increase diversity in IT and to fight for a higher level of digital proficiency among women and in the new generation.

+[Code First Girls](https://codefirstgirls.org.uk/about-us/) - The largest provider of free coding courses for women in the UK.

+[Code Like a Girl](https://www.codelikeagirl.com/) - A social enterprise providing girls and women with the confidence, tools, knowledge and support to enter, and flourish, in the world of coding.

+[DevelopHer](https://developher.org/) - A not-for-profit organisation that looks to elevate women in tech, digital and entrepreneurship.

+[Female Tech Leaders](https://www.femaletechleaders.org/) - Empowering women in tech and leadership roles.

+[Geek Girls Carrots](https://gocarrots.org/) - A global grassroots organisation focused on attracting women to tech.

+[Girls in Tech started](https://girlsintech.org/) - A diverse community designed to help enter into and excel in tech.

+[Girls Who Code](https://girlswhocode.com/) - Closing the gender gap in technology, Building the pipeline of future female engineers.

+[Lean In](https://leanin.org/) - Help women come together to learn from each other and achieve their goals.

+[Ladies that UX](https://www.ladiesthatux.com/) - A community of women in UX who support each other, push the UX boundaries, and promote skill and talent.

+[LesbiansWhoTech](https://lesbianswhotech.org/) - A cummunity of LGBTQ, Women, Non-Binary and Trans in and around tech (and the people who support them).

+[Latina in Tech](https://latinasintech.org/) - A non-profit organization with the aim to connect, support, and empower Latina women working in tech.

+[Mimmitkoodaa](https://mimmitkoodaa.ohjelmistoebusiness.fi/) - Aims to increase gender equality in the Finnish software industry.

+[Muses](https://musescodejs.org/) - Run JavaScript and Node.js workshops for women, non-binary and trans folk around Australia.

+[PyLadies](https://pyladies.com/) - A group of women developers worldwide who love the Python programming language.

+[Portuguese Women in Tech](https://www.portuguesewomenintech.com/) - Launched to support women in technology by providing visibility, networking, mentorship.

+[Rails Girls Summer of Code](https://railsgirlssummerofcode.org/) A global fellowship program for women and non-binary coders.
+Students receive a three-month scholarship to work on existing Open Source projects and expand their skill set.

+[RightBrains](https://rightbrains.nl/) - A platform for women with digital ambitions.

+[Shetech](https://shetechitaly.org/) - Bridging the gender gap in the world of technology and digital in Italy.

+[SheCanCode](https://shecancode.io/) - On a mission to close the Tech Gender Gap.

+[SheSharp](https://www.meetup.com/SheSharp/) - A non-profit foundation based in Amsterdam that fosters diversity and inclusion in technology and entrepreneurship.

+[Tech Ladies](https://www.hiretechladies.com/) - Connect with 100,000 Tech Ladies around the world.
+A free job board, and opportunities to learn, grow their careers.

+[The Code to Change](http://codetochange.org/) - Aim to reduce skills gap and associated gender divide.

+[The LMF Network](https://www.lmfnetwork.com/) - A global network dedicated to bridging the skills gap and enabling inclusive cultures.

 [Women Who Code](https://www.womenwhocode.com/) - Inspire women to excel in technology careers.

 [Women in AI](https://www.womeninai.co/) - Member of the AI4EU project supported by European Commission as part of the European Union’s Horizon 2020 research and innovation programme.